Homicide (Australian TV series): Scripts

-Broadcast history
+Broadcast sheet

 The first episode aired on 20 October 1964.
 The debut episode ("The Stunt") was not the first to be produced, with the pilot ("One Man Crime Wave") airing as episode 24A just prior to the departure of Lex Mitchell.

 Regular daytime repeat screenings began in the early 1970s running until the early 1980s, as strip programming.
 Additionally, seven episodes were screened as specials, or part of specials: